Savvythelegend/PGDocs/docs/labels_annotations.md

 - Annotations: `categories`
 - Labels: `app`, `environment`, and `workload`

-!!!
-Note
+:::note
-    Feel free to select the names that most suit your context for both annotations and labels.
+Feel free to select the names that most suit your context for both
+    annotations and labels.
 You can also use wildcards in naming and adopt strategies like using `mycompany/*` for all labels or setting annotations starting with `mycompany/` to be inherited.